comsysto/spring-cloud-netflix-lab-q4-2015/doc/documentation.md

 }
 ```

-From the user perspective it's fairly easy to tell wich of both methods in question has actually been used.
+From the user perspective it's fairly easy to tell wich of both methods in question has actually been used:
-Every served report contains a field wich denotes the age of the report, wich simply is put together as the time delta between the creation of a report and the time this report has been served.
+Every served report contains a field wich denotes the age of the report.
+This value simply is put together as the time delta between the creation of a report and the time this report has been served.
-As soon as the reporing-service delegates incoming requests to the fallback method, thus serving the cached report data, the age of the served report starts to increase.
+As soon as the reporing-service delegates incoming requests to the fallback method, the age of the served report starts to increase.

 ## Testing

-From now on it should be fairly easy to force the system into calling the fallback method.
+With our bottleneck set up it should be fairly easy to force the system into calling the fallback method.

 We decide to do so with jmeter.
-Therefore we configure requests to the reporing-service.
+Therefore we configure requests to the reporting-service.
 During multiple following test runs we adjust the amount of our simulated parallel users to trigger the expected internal behaviour while keeping an eye on the observable responses.

 Our main setup includes:
 Measurement with 1 aggregation server, 1min test duration, 500ms Hit-Rate per Thread, Historize-Job-Rate 30s, thread pool size: 5